-Blaise Ilsley will begin his second season as the team's bullpen coach, after being promoted to that position on Nov.
-5, 2012.
+Blaise Ilsley begins his fourth season as the team's bullpen coach, after being promoted to that position on November 5, 2012.
 His current role follows five seasonsas the pitching coach for the Cardinals Triple-A Memphis affiliate.
 He was promoted to the Triple-A club in 2008 after working six seasons as the pitching coach at the Cardinals Double-A affiliate.

 His combined 12 seasons with the Cardinals' minor league organization includes overseeing a Memphis pitching staff that led the Pacific Coast League in team ERA in three of his five seasons.
 One of those years was with the 2009 Memphis team that finished 77-67 en route to the PCL playoffs and eventually the league championship.

 The 2011 staff combined to lead the PCL with a league-best 4.10 ERA and tied for the league lead with a walks+hits/innings pitched ratio of 1.39 on the season.
 Ilsley was honored by the Cardinals following the 2004 season with the George Kissell Award, presented annually by the Cardinals for excellence in player development.
 He came to the Cardinals from the Orioles' organization after serving as the pitching coach for Bluefield in the Appalachian League during the 2001 campaign.
 Ilsley began his coaching career in 1999 with Winnipeg of the Independent Northern League and moved on to coach at Sioux Falls in 2000.
 He spent 14 seasons playing in the minor leagues with the Astros, Cardinals, Cubs, Phillies, Indians and Expos, concluding his playing career in 1998.